GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 | `index()`  | `lst.index(value)`         | Return the smallest index number of `value`.               |

 ## Tuple
-Tuple iterable object is used to store item in order just like a list, but cannot change the value after initialization.
-This property of an iterable object is called immutable (opp. mutable).
-Tuple uses parentheses `()` or even without any to distinguish itself from other iterable.
+Tuple sequence object is used to store item in order just like a list, but cannot change the value after initialization.
+This property of an sequence object is called immutable (opp. mutable).
+Tuple uses parentheses `()` or even without any to distinguish itself from other sequence.

 ```python
 tpl = (value1, value2, value3)